The duality structure gradient descent algorithm: analysis and applications to neural networks: Introduction

-Despite the possible complexity of the Finsler structure, the analysis is straight forward and mimics the standard proof of convergence for Euclidean gradient descent.
-In the resulting convergence theory, we study how quickly the norm of the gradient tends to zero.
-In this analysis we measure the magnitude of the gradient with respect to the local norms $\|\cdot\|_{w(t)}$, as in other works non-convex optimization in manifolds.
-Roughly speaking, the quantity that is proved to tend to zero is $\|\tfrac{\partial f}{\partial w}(w(t))\|/p(\|w(t)\|)$, where $\|w(t)\|$ is the norm of the network parameters and $p$ is an increasing function that depends on the architecture of the neural network.
-See Proposition \ref{hess-bd-prop} and the discussion following it for more details.
+Despite the possible complexity of the family of norms, the analysis is straight forward and mimics the standard proof of convergence for Euclidean gradient descent.
+In the resulting convergence theory, we study how quickly the norm of the gradient tends to zero, measured with respect to the local norms $\|\cdot\|_{w(t)}$.
+Roughly speaking, the quantity that is proved to tend to zero is $\|\tfrac{\partial f}{\partial w}(w(t))\|/p(\|w(t)\|)$, where $\|w(t)\|$ is the norm of the network parameters and $p$ is an polynomial that depends on the architecture of the neural network.
 This is in contrast to the usual Euclidean non-asymptotic performance analysis, which tracks the gradient measured with respect to a fixed norm, that is, $\|\frac{\partial f}{\partial w}(w(t))\|$.
+See Proposition \ref{hess-bd-prop} and the discussion following it for more details on how the local norms are defined in the case of neural networks.
+To finish this section, we would like to comment on the applicability of our results.
+We consider the case of multi-layer neural networks that use activation functions that are bounded and differentiable (up to 2nd order).
+This excludes neural networks with rectified linear units (ReLU), which constitute a popular class of models.
+The main reason for this is that ReLu units do not have second derivatives at every point in their domain, which is a requirement in our theory.